-Based on unique biological insights generated in the laboratory of founding scientist Professor Helen Philippou, LUNAC is focused on the development of a new class of Direct Acting Oral Anticoagulants (DOACs).
+Based on unique biological insights generated in the laboratory of founding scientist Professor Helen Philippou, LUNAC is focused on the development of a new class of oral and intravenous anticoagulants.

 Our first-in-class, oral small molecule targets activated Factor XII (FXIIa), a coagulation factor enzyme that plays a key role in pathological occlusive clot formation but not in the normal stemming of bleeding.
-Individuals deficient in Factor XII, unlike any other coagulation protease, do not exhibit any abnormal bleeding.
-By breaking the link between efficacy and risk of bleeding, we aim to provide a paradigm shift in the prevention of thrombosis.
+Individuals deficient in Factor XII, unlike any other coagulation protease, do not have any abnormal bleeding.
+By breaking the link between efficacy and risk of bleeding, we aim to provide patients and healthcare practitioners better, and safer choices in the prevention of thrombosis.

 TARGETING ACTIVATED FACTOR XII (FXIIa)